 Network gateway vs. router

 While routers and gateways carry traffic between networks, their functions differ.
-Routers can indeed perform some of the functions of gateways, but in the end, the use cases will be very different.
+Routers can indeed perform some of the functions of gateways, but the use cases will ultimately be very different.

 A router only focuses on directing packages to the correct pact.
 Meanwhile, the network gateway converts protocols into others at the edge of the network perimeter.
 A network boundary splits the protocol into its version that would be understandable within the internal network.